xZeroMCPE/SurvivalGames/README.md

 # How To Setup

+- Make sure you have Economy Installed or PocketMoney.
-- Download and add the plugin
+- Download the plugin above
+- add plugin to server
-- Use command /sg set
+- start server use command /sg set
-- Then folow on screen guide :)
+- follow on screen guide:)

 +